-Barney McClure is the VATAT's Executive Director and serves as the Texas FFA's Board Treasurer
+Barney McClure is the VATAT's Executive Director and the Texas FFA's Board Treasurer

-Shane Crafton of Henrietta is the 2016-17 VATAT President
+Michael Meadows of Simms is the 2017-18 VATAT President

 Vocational Agriculture Teachers Association of Texas The VATAT was established in 1940 and chartered in 1951 to provide a voice for Agriculture, Food and Natural Resources teachers in the educational policy-making process, recognition for educator achievements and professional services.
 Leadership for the organization comes from an elected board of directors.
-Directors are apportioned by teacher membership in each of the ten area associations one director per 28 members with a minimum of two directors per area.
+Directors are apportioned by teacher membership in each of the ten area associations-one director per 28 members with a minimum of two directors per area.
 Currently, the board has a membership of 65.
 An executive director provides managerial leadership and is the political officer of Texas Agricultural Education.
-The VATAT elects five of its members to the Texas FFA Association board of directors, the VATAT Executive Director is a Texas FFA board member by position and serves as treasurer of the board of directors.
+The VATAT elects five of its members to the Texas FFA Association board of directors.
+The VATAT Executive Director is a Texas FFA board member by position and serves as treasurer of the board of directors.
 Because the VATAT engages in political advocacy, it is not eligible to have 501(c)(3) tax exempt status.
 It is a not-for-profit organization as described in 501(c)(6) of the federal tax code.